 Click the icon to see an image of the formed elements of blood.

-Chest X-Ray.
-A chest x-ray may show lymph nodes in the chest, where Hodgkin's disease usually starts.
+Chest X-Ray: A chest x-ray may show lymph nodes in the chest, where Hodgkin disease usually starts.
 It is a useful step for detecting enlarged lymph nodes.

 Click the link to see an image of an x-ray machine.

-Computed Tomography.
-Computed tomography (CT) scans are much more accurate than x-rays.
+Computed Tomography (CT): CT scans are much more accurate than x-rays.
 They can detect abnormalities in the chest and neck area, as well as revealing the extent of the cancer and whether it has spread.
 CT scans are used to evaluate symptoms and help diagnose lymphomas, help with staging of the disease, and monitor response to treatment.
 A CT scan is also often used to detect lymphomas in the abdominal and pelvic areas, the brain, and chest area.

 Click the link to see an image of a CT machine.

-Positron Emission Tomography (PET).
-PET scans combined with CT scans can help doctors clarify the location of the cancer.
+Positron Emission Tomography (PET): PET scans combined with CT scans can help doctors clarify the location of the cancer.
 PET scans can also provide information on whether or not an enlarged lymph node is benign or cancerous and can be used for staging lymphomas.
-PET scans may also help doctors determine how well a patient has responded to treatment, if any residual cancer exists, and if a patient has achieved remission.
+PET scans may also help determine treatment response, if any residual cancer exists, and if a person has achieved remission.

 The type of biopsy performed depends in part on the location and accessibility of the lymph node.
 The doctor may surgically remove the entire lymph node (excisional biopsy) or a small part of it (incisional biopsy).
-In some cases, the doctor may use fine needle aspiration to withdraw a small amount of tissue from the lymph node.
-Biopsies of bone marrow may also be performed in patients with existing Hodgkin's disease if the doctor suspects that it may have spread to the marrow.
+In some cases, fine needle aspiration is used to withdraw a small amount of tissue from the lymph node.
+Biopsies of bone marrow may also be performed in people with existing Hodgkin disease to see if the cancer has spread to the marrow.

-Hodgkin’s disease is considered one of the most curable forms of cancer, especially if it is diagnosed and treated early.
-Unlike other cancers, Hodgkin's disease is even potentially curable in late stages.
+Hodgkin disease is considered one of the most curable forms of cancer, especially if it is diagnosed and treated early.
+Unlike other cancers, Hodgkin disease is even potentially curable in late stages.

-A 5-year survival rate is the percentage of patients who live at least 5 years after their cancer is first diagnosed.
-Five-year survival rates for patients diagnosed with stage I or stage II Hodgkin’s disease are about 90%.
-With advances in treatment, even most patients diagnosed with advanced Hodgkin’s disease live longer than 5 years.
+A 5-year survival rate is the percentage of people who live at least 5 years after their cancer is first diagnosed.
+Five-year survival rates for people diagnosed with stage I or stage II Hodgkin disease are about 90%.
+With advances in treatment, even most people diagnosed with advanced Hodgkin disease live longer than 5 years.

-Outlook tends to be poorer for patients who do not respond to first-line therapy or who relapse within a year of treatment.
-Patients who survive 15 years after treatment are more likely to later die from other causes than from Hodgkin’s disease.
+Outlook tends to be poorer for people who do not respond to first-line therapy or who relapse within a year of treatment.
+People who survive 15 years after treatment are more likely to later die from other causes than from Hodgkin disease.

 Factors that Influence Prognosis

-The International Prognostic Factors Project on Advanced Hodgkin's Disease uses seven factors to help determine which patients with advanced Hodgkin's disease have a more serious prognosis and could benefit from more aggressive chemotherapy.
-These factors are also used to predict success in patients with relapsed or persistent HD who are undergoing stem cell transplantation.
+Factors Project on Advanced Hodgkin Disease uses 7 factors to help determine which people with advanced Hodgkin disease have a more serious prognosis and could benefit from more aggressive chemotherapy.
+These factors are also used to predict success in people with relapsed or persistent HD who are undergoing stem cell transplantation.

-The more of these factors that are present, the worse the outlook and the more likely the patient needs to be treated aggressively:
+The more of these factors that are present, the worse the outlook and the more likely the person needs to be treated aggressively:

 - Being male